A living, breathing list of the best books I've ever read summed up in one sentence.

 The list you’ll find below is not finished.
 It will never be finished.

 It’s a living breathing list of the best books I’ve ever read summed up in one sentence.
-Why one sentence?
-Two reasons.
+My favorite sentence I read in the book.

-Unlike other lists littering the internet, you won’t strictly find best-selling business books on mine (though, ironically, I kick off the list with a best-selling business book).
+Unlike other lists littering the internet, you won’t strictly find best-selling business books on mine.

-You will, however, find books about poetry, writing, creativity, the Hell’s Angels, some of the greatest people who have ever lived and, yes, the occasion one about business, too.
+You will, however, find books about poetry, writing, creativity, the Hell’s Angels, some of the greatest people who have ever lived and, yes, the occasional one about business.

 Regardless, most (if not all) of the books on this list have lessons that can be applied to life, love, creativity and doing work that matters.
 Both myself and Honey Copy are a living breathing culmination of these books.
 Enjoy.